hxchua/datadoubleconfirm/README.md

 **Notebook**: Json.ipynb
 **Description**: Python code for working with Json

+**Notebook**: linecharts.ipynb
+**Description**: Python code for plotting line charts using matplotlib and seaborn involving major/ minor ticks, markers and data labels for the last point

 **Notebook**: lta_tweets.ipynb
 **Description**: Python code for working with text and datetime data from [LTATrafficNews](https://twitter.com/ltatrafficnews?lang=en) tweets (between 12-Dec-2019 and 29-Dec-2019)